WyliodrinEmbeddedIoT/internship2025/ChintoiuVladut/readme.md

 ## 10.07.2025
 Started adapting the UART script by identifying the functions of the registers.
 Implemented part of the functions needed to make it work.

+## 14.07.2025
+Further read on the clocks needed to allow the USART peripherals to work.
+This raises the issue of needing an additional implementation for syscon and a general implementations of clocks.
+Additionally, flexcomm must also be implemented, to allow USART mode selection in the 8 communication interfaces.

+## 15.07.2025
+Started the implementation of USART, without creating the additional resources.
+Attempted to create a working prototype over the USART provided by the debugger.
+Setup was unsuccesful.

+## 16.07.2025
+Corrected the mistakes made in the previous day and succesfully implemented USART as a prototype.
+Next step is to implement encapsulate the methods used belonging to each peripheral (syscon and flexcomm).

+## 17.07.2025
+Started working on clocks.rs, providing higher level methods for enabling USART.
+Implemented functions for all the FLEXCOMM interfaces, beyond the one needed for my prototype (FLEXCOMM0).

+## 21.07.2025
+Cleaned up the code and generalized some of the traits for easier use.